Rogeriohsjr/salesforce-react/sfapp-frontend/readme.md

 - We have an export
 - We set as const
 - We set using camelCase
-- We use verb + Domain Action(getListOfAccounts, deleteAccount, refreshAccount)
+- We use verb + Domain + Action(getListOfAccountsAction, deleteAccountAction, refreshAccountAction)

 Do:
 - Action can receive the payload